 - Table Mountain is featured on Cape Town’s city flag and logo.

-- This tourist attraction is the main draw to travelers around the world and also plays a major role to boost the city’s tourism.
-The mountain alone contributed to US 25million of tourist income from 1998-2003.
+- This tourist attraction is the main draw to travelers around the world and also plays a major role in boosting the city’s tourism.
+The mountain alone contributed to the US 25 million in tourist income from 1998-2003.

 The Table Cloth Effect